AttackingOrDefending/Blackjack-Strategy-Simulator/docs/source/expected_value_calculator.rst

 .. code-block:: console

     -c, --custom          Run custom user-defined movers and betters that require special initialization.
-    -m MOVER, --mover MOVER
+    --cores CORES         How many cores to use in the calculation. (default: 1) -m MOVER, --mover MOVER
                           Use a predefined mover.
 Can also be the name of the class of a user-defined mover. (possible
                           values: card-count, basic-strategy, perfect, simple; default: card-count)